(CNN) "We're just tired," Will Lex Ham of New York City tells CNN. "We're tired of being scapegoated."

 In addition to NAMI, the Asian American Studies Institute at the University of Connecticut in conjunction with the #IAMNOTAVIRUS Campaign has created a downloadable workbook to promote and prioritize self-care for Asian Americans.

 Between March 2020 and December 2020, Stop AAPI Hate received 126 reports of incidents specifically involving elderly Asians and Asian Americans.
-Professor Chang tells CNN safety for elderly family members, many of whom do not speak English as a first language, is a major worry.
+Chang tells CNN safety for elderly family members, many of whom do not speak English as a first language, is a major worry.

 "It has been a really painful experience to see our most revered members of our community being targeted."